PowerShell/PowerShell-RFC/1-Draft/RFCNNNN-Multi-Line-Continuation.md

 ```

-Further, by generalizing multi-line continuance with a `@` character, we're
+Further, by generalizing multi-line continuation with a `@` character, we're
-allowing users to apply line continuance the way they want to, which opens the
+allowing users to apply line continuation the way they want to, which opens the
 door to more C#-like line wrapping when you're working with multiple members or
 methods in .NET, one after another.
 For example, this would work: